 WHERE DOES MY WATER COME FROM IN HUDSON,MA?

 The Hudson, MA public water supply is a blended supply.
 Approximately 22% comes from the city of Marlborough,MA (which has a blended supply themselves from the MWRA, Lake Williams and the Millham reservoir in Marlborough).
 The remaining 78% comes from several sources within Hudson including Gates Pond Reservoir and five different wells.
 The water treatment that takes place prior to entering the distribution system varies depending on the source.
-See the latest Hudson, MA water quality report as of this writing at: Hudson Consumer Conf.
+For the latest Hudson, MA consumer confidence report, look for the link at the following website: Hudson Consumer Conf.
 Report.
 If you have your own private well, you are your own supplier and are responsible for your own water quality.
 For more, see below.